ironhack-datalabs/lab-mysql/myproject/README.md

 ```

 ### Query 2
 I executed this query in order to better understand the differences in consumption patters between the different customer segments.
-From the results, I can see that the KAM segment average transaction is of 20.5, the LAM segment average transaction is of 19.92 and the SME segment average transaction is of 18.
+From the results, I can see that the KAM segment average consumption is of 20.5, the LAM segment average consumption is of 19.92 and the SME segment average consumption is of 18.
+I used the Amounts data point since it is not affected by price.
 ```
 SELECT Segment, Amounts/Transactions AS AvgTransaction FROM (